junit-team/junit5/Prototype-Running-Tests.md

 ## Using JUnit4 to Run JUnit5 Tests

 The `JUnit5` runner lets you run JUnit 5 tests with JUnit 4.
 This way you can run JUnit 5 tests in IDEs and build tools that only know about JUnit 4.
-As soon as we add reporting-related features to JUnit 5 that JUnit 4 does not have, the runner will only be able to support a subset of the functionality.
-But for the time being it's an easy way to get started.
+As soon as we add reporting features to JUnit 5 that JUnit 4 does not have, the runner will only be able to support a subset of the JUnit 5 functionality.
+But for the time being the `JUnit5` runner is an easy way to get started.

 ### Setup

 You need the following artifacts and their dependencies on the classpath:

 - _junit5-api_ (`org.junit.prototype:junit5-api:5.0.0-SNAPSHOT`) in _test_ scope:
-  API for writing tests, includes `@Test` etc.
+  API for writing tests; includes `@Test` etc.

 - _junit4-launcher-runner_ (`org.junit.prototype:junit4-launcher-runner:5.0.0-SNAPSHOT`) in _test_ scope:
   Location of the `JUnit5` runner.